longtimegone/StyleTTS2-Sillytavern-api/README.md

 So, up front, this was a quick hack job, but it is working correctly for me.
 I plan a future update to expose more settings via the sillytavern API UI, they are already available through the API with default values set.

 The standard install directions should still be valid, my changes are primarily to the api.py file, but I also made some changes to a number of other files to allow for a config file to specificy which cuda GPU to use, or if a GPU should not be used.
-If you have any issues installing, check any information on the main styleTTS2 git, nothing I have changed should affect installation.
+If you have any issues installing, check any information on the main styleTTS2 git, nothing I have changed should affect installation of styletts2.

+The one addition you will need to make is adding two files to your sillytavern install, they are located in the 'Files for sillytavern' folder and the readme in that folder says where to put them.
+You will need to restart sillytavern and reload your web interface after installing them.

 I'm currently running this on an old 970 with 4gb of memory, and on this old hardware it generates audio around 20-30x faster than listening speed.
 It was about 60x listening speed when running on my 3080(About 10 seconds to generate a ten minute clip).